Tahir979/library-system/readme.md

 # Library System

-> This program has been prepared to organize the library of Hacettepe University Psychology Club.
+> This program has been prepared to organize the library of Hacettepe University Psychology Society.

 > For an ideal view, run at 1920 * 1080 resolution and 100% scale settings.
 The program works with [access database](https://www.microsoft.com/en-us/download/details.aspx?id=13255) and [.NET Framework 4.7.2+](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472), download these if necessary.